fcps/fcps-standards/_includes/useOfColor.md

     </tbody>
 </table>

-<p>In the rare occassion that there are more than 7 distinct groups:</p>
+In the rare occassion that there are more than 7 distinct groups:

 <table style="width: 100%;">
     <thead></thead>